menu

 Demographics

-The percentage of people in Willisville who are college-educated is somewhat higher than the average US community of 21.84%: 26.64% of adults in Willisville have at least a bachelor's degree.
+The percentage of adults in Willisville who are college-educated is close to the national average for all communities of 21.84%: 17.97% of the adults in Willisville have a bachelor's degree or advanced degree.

 Willisville is an extremely ethnically-diverse town.
 The people who call Willisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Willisville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Willisville include German, Scots-Irish, Italian, Irish, and English.
+Important ancestries of people in Willisville include Irish, Scots-Irish, Italian, English, and Scottish.

 The most common language spoken in Willisville is English.
 Other important languages spoken here include African languages and Arabic.